Get Tability: OKRs that don't suck | Learn more →

 We have curated a selection of OKR examples specifically for Commercial Partnerships to assist you.
 Feel free to explore the templates below for inspiration in setting your own goals.

-If you want to learn more about the framework, you can read more about the OKR meaning online.
+If you want to learn more about the framework, you can read our OKR guide online.

-Best practices for managing your Commercial Partnerships OKRs
+Commercial Partnerships OKRs examples

 Generally speaking, your objectives should be ambitious yet achievable, and your key results should be measurable and time-bound (using the SMART framework can be helpful).
 It is also recommended to list strategic initiatives under your key results, as it'll help you avoid the common mistake of listing projects in your KRs.